-Probability of progressive disease
+Probability of Progressive Disease

 There is considerable uncertainty surrounding the clinical outcomes of patients on active surveillance.
 In our base case estimates, we based our probability of progression to treatment on the evidence provided by the relatively few papers employing active surveillance protocols.
 These papers have variable definitions of progression and level of detail in reporting.
-In most cases, progression was defined as an increased PSA velocity or decreased PSA doubling time, new clinical findings, or progression to Gleason 7 or higherrisk disease on re-biopsy.
+In most cases, progression was defined as an increased PSA velocity or decreased PSA doubling time, new clinical findings, or progression to Gleason 7 or higher-risk disease on re-biopsy.
 However, in only two papers was the proportion of men who progressed to higher Gleason disease quantified.
 Anticipating the importance of estimates of the proportion of men who were treated on the outcomes of our model, we performed multiple sensitivity analyses to attempt to examine these uncertainties.

 We first varied the probability of men who developed a component of higher Gleason score disease on biopsy while on active surveillance.
-The results may be seen in Table 11 below.
+The results may be seen in Table 12 on the following page.